-The fuel tank is in the center of the stringers and is accessible through the two-round ports located in the floor of the deck.
+The fuel tank is in the center of the stringers and is accessible through two ports located in the floor of the deck.
 The forward port, located just aft of the console, allows access to the fill and vent hoses.
-The aft port located just forward of the livewell allows access to the sending unit and sensors.
-The fuel tank has a capacity of 184 gallons.
-The fuel fill and vent hoses run from the forward end of the tank to the port side and connect to the fuel fill, located on and centered in the port gunwale.
+The aft port located just forward of the livewell, allows access to the sending unit and sensors.
+The fuel tank has a capacity of 280 gallons.
+The fuel fill and vent hoses run from the forward end of the tank to the starboard side and connect to the fuel fill, located on and centered in the starboard gunwale.